 These are thread-like fine worms that live in the intestines of foals.

 Foals become infected by larvae excreted in the mare’s milk.

-The threadworm larvae then develops rapidly, maturing in 10 days, to then pass eggs onto pasture, re-infecting the foal.
+The threadworm larvae then develop rapidly, maturing in 10 days, to then pass eggs onto pasture, re-infecting the foal.

 Poor growth, diarrhoea and weight loss are all signs of threadworm infestation.

 Stomach Worms – Habronema muscae, Habronema microstoma

 Stomach worms are transmitted to horses by stable flies.
 Eggs are passed out in the dung, the eggs hatch within a week into infective larvae.

 Maggots ingest the larvae, then mature into flies, hosting the stomach worm larvae.